< Scapular region >

 The axilla also includes the following axillary lymph nodes.
 The subscapular, pectoral, and humeral nodes collect lymph from the scapular region, pectoral region, and arm, respectively.
 All lymph passes through the central node, the apical node (at the apex of axilla) (Fig. 2-19), and finally to the subclavian lymphatic trunk (Fig. 6-49).

 During the dissection, students are advised to guess to where the discovered lymph nodes belong.
 After that, remove the lymph nodes to make nerves and arteries clear.

-For the same reason, tributaries of the axillary veins should be removed.
-However, the cutaneous veins entering the axilla, which are not correspondent to the arteries should be preserved (Fig. 2-23).
+For the same reason, tributaries of the axillary veins are removed.
+However, the cutaneous veins entering the axilla, which are not correspondent to the arteries are preserved (Fig. 2-23).

 < Cutaneous veins >

 Fig. 2-22.
 Cephalic and basilic veins.